 Seaweed papers

-My artwork brings natural materials into contemporary art, acting as witness to changing species and poignant evidence of human activity, while celebrating the beauty and natural colors of the living sea.
+This series re-contextualizes seaweed into contemporary art and life.
+My artwork acts as witness to changing ocean species and poignant evidence of human activity, all while celebrating the natural beauty and material realities of the living sea.

 Sea of Secret Colors